 We Finns also call this spice cake kahvikakku-coffee cake since we enjoy it mainly with afternoon coffee.
 It is also served at different parties like funerals, weddings, and family gatherings.

 You can even eat it as a snack.
-This cake is easy to take with you on picnic since it does not make a mess, apart from the crumbles.
+This cake is easy to take with you on a picnic since it does not make a mess, apart from the crumbles.

 You can store this cake even at room temperature for some days.
 But keep it covered, so it does not get dry edges.
 You can also store it in the fridge in a ziplock bag; this way, you can store your cake for over a week.